jmjkim/fisphase2-project/README.md

 # Inventory Manager

-Inventory Manager is a SPA (Single Page Application) React project for my phase 2 software engineering course at Flatiron School.
+Inventory Manager is a SPA (Single Page Application) React project for my software engineering course at Flatiron School.
 As title says, users can manage **(Create, Read, Update, Delete)** their inventories regardless of stock types.
 Additional features include searching particular item by stock ID or filtering stocks by its type or supplier.

 **[View App demonstration](https://youtu.be/MicMKhlTQuU)**